-In the "Risks and uncertainties" section of the Directors' Report, the Directors describe the principal risks to which the Company is exposed: financial (liquidity, interest rate, exchange rate), credit, energy, operational, IT, tax and climate change risks.
-Contingent liabilities are discussed in the "Guarantees and Contingent Liabilities" section of the Notes to the Separate Financial Statements and the Notes to the Consolidated Financial Statements.
+In the "Risks and uncertainties" section of the Directors' Report, the Directors describe the principal risks to which the Company is exposed: financial (liquidity, interest rate, exchange rate), credit, energy, operational,

+IT, tax and climate change risks.
+Contingent liabilities are discussed in the "Guarantees and Contingent

-The effects of the Covid-19 pandemic, as well as the actions and initiatives taken to protect employees and ensure full operations, are discussed in a separate section of the Directors' Report.
+Liabilities" section of the Notes to the Separate Financial Statements and the Notes to the Consolidated ensure full operations, are discussed in a separate section of the Directors' Report.